Main menu

 Where it all began

 The first Diablo game was released in 1996 and received moderate praise from critics and fans, but it wasn’t until Diablo II in the year 2000 that the franchise really took off.
 While the original game stayed firmly in single player territory, the second instalment offered players to take part in Battle.net – a system which enabled online multiplayer within the world of Diablo II.
 This meant that players could team up to battle enemies together, and take on harder dungeons than they could on their own.
 It’s a formula which you can still see in place in World of Warcraft today, and it’s also integral to the Diablo III experience.
-In terms of the potential for addiction, it increases exponentially when this online element is added, and Blizzard has taken it to an all-
+In terms of the potential for addiction, it increases exponentially when this online element is added, and Blizzard has taken it to an all-new height with Diablo III.

 In the past, almost all games have included a single player option – including the previous Diablo titles.
 The only games that strayed from this are those that are multiplayer only, like World of Warcraft.
 But with Diablo III, Blizzard have created a hybrid title that can be played as a single player game, but only if the player is constantly connected to Battle.net.
 This means that they have the option of allowing other players to drop in and out of their game at will.
 In terms of video game addiction, this is not a step in the right direction.
 In fact, anyone who is susceptible to getting hooked on video games may find this online temptation too much to simply stay in single player mode.
 Generally speaking, once a Diablo III player has found other gamers to join a party with, they will stick with them for a while – this generates further need to play the game and only exacerbates the addiction, if it’s present.